mansimov/text2image/README.md

 * h5py (HDF5 (>= 1.8.11))
 * [skip-thoughts](https://github.com/ryankiros/skip-thoughts)

+Before running the code make sure that you set floatX to float32 in Theano settings.

 Additionally, depending on the tasks you will probably need to download these files by running:

 ```